ruuda/pris/readme.md

    manipulated as first-class values), and in being a domain-specific language rather than being controlled by a general-purpose scripting language.

+## Documentation

+ * [A language for designing slides][blogpost], a blog post that details the motivation for building Pris.
+ * [Examples](examples), small examples that demonstrate one feature at a time.
+ * More will follow soon.

 ## Building

 Pris is written in [Rust][rust] and builds with Cargo, the build tool bundled